yashkarle/TheCodeBusters/README.md

 ----------------------------------------------------------------------------------------
 Assignment 3 - Duplicate Files on a hard drive

-Language of Implementation -
+Language of Implementation - C

-Environment used -
+Environment used - gcc on Linux

-Usage -
+Usage - Compile the .c file using gcc and then run the executable file

 ----------------------------------------------------------------------------------------